grisuIIARCHLINUX/no-donation-xmrig/README.md

 * **[sech1](https://github.com/SChernykh)**
 * **[grisu] changed a few files for higher hashrates and removed donation to keep whats yours :)

+## Increase Speed

+run the script "enable_1gb_pages.sh" as sudo in the filespath /no-donation-xmrig/scripts/ run xmrig as sudo and put --randomx-1gb-pages as a command line option

 ## Contacts
 * support@xmrig.com
 * [reddit](https://www.reddit.com/user/XMRig/)